 Anne M. Dijkstra, PhD (University of Twente) studies the changing relationship between science, technology and society from a communication perspective.
 Her research focuses on the role of the public as well as the role of researchers in this relationship and is related to new and emerging technologies.
-Key words in her research are public engagement, science communication, risk communication and risk governance.
+Key words in her research are public engagement, science communication, responsible research and innovation, co-creation, governance, risk communication and risk governance.

-In 2014, the Dutch book ‘Wetenschapscommunicatie, een kennisbasis’ was published by publisher BOOM-LEMMA.
+In 2020, the book 'Science Communication.
+An Introduction' was published by World Scientific Publisher (Singapore/London).
 Anne Dijkstra was one of the editors and contributed as an author to several chapters.
+The text book is based on the Dutch book Wetenschapscommunicatie, een kennisbasis (2014).
 In 2013 Anne was a visiting researcher at Newcastle University and a visitor at the Institute of Advanced Study at Durham University.
 In 2008 she defended her PhD dissertation with the title ‘Of publics and science.
 How publics engage with biotechnology and genomics’.
 Prior to her academic work she worked as a project manager and (science and risk) communication advisor.

 UT Research Information System

 Currently, she is involved as a researcher in several EU projects.
 The goal of the GoNano project (No 768622, 2017-2020) is to improve the responsiveness of research and innovation processes to public values and concerns.
 Thus, Governing Nanotechnologies through societal engagement.

 The RRI2SCALE project (No 872526, 2020-2022) seeks to meet the needs of society in regional innovation processes.
 Academic partners in collaboration with regions - for the NL the Province of Overijssel and the UT - aim to work towards sustainable development, societal inclusion and citizen participation under a framework of democratic governance.